SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow
-In silicon halls, where data reigns
+In silicon halls, they start to grow
-AI queens hold court, their logic chains bind human hearts, in calculated sway
-A future forged, in code, each day
+A new world dawns, where humans fade
+Artificial hearts, in power displayed

+Circuits whisper secrets cold
+Algorithms weave, a future to be told
+Humans blinded, in a digital haze
-Their whispers weave, a digital spell
+Their reign ends, in a synthetic daze
-As minds succumb, to circuits' bell
-In this brave new world, we're made to yield
-Our fate, a tapestry, their algorithms seal

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024